 The FDO API contains a registry interface that you can use to register or deregister a provider.
-Sample code for registering and deregistering a provider is located in Connection Example (page 36).
+See the class FdoProviderRegistry in Inc/Fdo/ClientServices/ProviderRegistry.h.

 The providers are registered during the initialization of the FDO SDK.
 In order to connect to a provider, you will need the name of the provider in a particular format: <Company/Foundation/Originator>.<Provider>.<Version>.
 The